DevMountain/react-2-mini/README.md

   * Use `setState` to update `fontSize` to `val`.
 * Create an updateFamily method that takes a parameter called `val` where it says `// updateFamily`:
   * Use `setState` to update `fontFamily` to `val`.
-* Create an updateStatus method that takes a parameter called `val` where it says `// updateStatus`:
+* Create an updateEditStatus method that takes a parameter called `val` where it says `// updateEditStatus`:
   * Use `setState` to update `allowEdit` to `val`.

 ### Solution